 The Company uses the Black-Scholes option-pricing model to estimate the fair market value of stock-based compensation awards.
 The Company uses the "simplified method" to estimate the expected life of options, as permitted by accounting guidance.
 The "simplified method" calculates the expected life of a stock option equal to the time from grant to the midpoint between the vesting date and contractual term, taking into account all vesting tranches.
 The risk free interest rate is based on the yield for the U.S. Treasury bill with a maturity equal to the expected life of the stock option.
-Expected volatility is based on an average for a peer group of companies similar in terms of type of business, industry, stage of life cycle and size.
+Expected volatility is based on the Company's historical average.
 Compensation expense is recognized net of forfeitures on a straight-line basis over the total vesting period, which is the implied requisite service period.
 Compensation expense for performance-based awards is recorded over the implied requisite service period when achievement of the performance target is deemed probable.
 The forfeiture rate is estimated at the date of grant based on historical rates.